dfinity/nns-dapp/sns_principal.md

 and NNS frontend dapp (https://nns.ic0.app).
 In particular, the NNS frontend dapp shows information about current SNS projects.
 The team would like to create a canister that aggregates data from all dapps that have been, or are being, decentralized via SNS so that this data can be displayed in web browsers with low latency and with minimal load on the network.
+The team proposes to deploy the canister, test, then transfer ownership to the NNS.

 Note that the SNS subnet is a normal application subnet, with restricted access.
 All SNS canisters deployed to this subnet must pay for their work with cycles.
 Canisters deployed by the GIX team are